Ratliff Jackson LLP | Strategic Legal Advocacy for Life’s Most Critical Moments

 Consumer fraud is any unconscionable business practice that is prohibited by the New Jersey Consumer Fraud Act.
 Some examples include false advertising, grossly excessive prices, and bait and switch, where a company might offer a product at one price, and what’s available is a different product or a more expensive version of the same product.
 Consumer fraud is any type of misrepresentation of a product or service.
 It’s dishonesty and violations of Consumer protection regulations.

-How Can An Attorney Help Me If I’ve Been Scammed?
+How Can An Attorney Help Me If I’ve Been Scammed in New Jersey?

 If you suspect a company has scammed you, reach out to an experienced litigator who’s familiar with the Consumer Fraud Act.
 They will evaluate your case and tell you if you have a legitimate claim.
 An attorney will tell you if it’s a valuable case and whether the Consumer Fraud Act has been violated, and they’ll assist you every step of the way with preparing your claim and evidence, filing and litigating the case, and ideally obtaining a favorable settlement even if it goes to trial.